LocusPoint Networks

 LocusPoint Networks LLC was an owner of television stations in the United States.
-The company is 99% owned by The Blackstone Group.
+The company was 99% owned by The Blackstone Group.
 After selling off most of their in 2017 and 2018 in the Federal Communications Commission (FCC) spectrum auction and to other broadcasters, they owned one remaining station, WLEP-LD in Erie, Pennsylvania, whose license they turned in to the FCC effective February 12, 2019.

 One of the company's acquisitions, WMGM-TV, was rumored to have been purchased only to be sold in a spectrum auction in 2015.
 When the FCC auction finally occurred LocusPoint failed to successfully win a bid to sell the station's spectrum to the FCC.
 On June 26, 2017, LocusPoint Networks agreed to sell WMGM-TV to Univision Communications, through its Univision Local Media subsidiary, for $6 million.
 The deal will make WMGM-TV a sister station to WUVP-DT and WFPA-CD.